loopwerk/loopwerk.io/content/articles/2025-07-04-i-code-in-my-dreams.md

 ---
 tags: personal
 summary: I often get my best coding inspiration late at night, and when I go to bed with an unsolved problem, I literally write lines of code in my dreams.
-It's exhausting but I usually wake up with the solution!
 ---

 # I code in my dreams